Magic of Predictive Analysis

 Unfortunately, the lack of relevant, clean data is one of the biggest barriers to successful predictive analytics endeavours.
 Siloed data is common, and the data in each silo—from sales, marketing, customer interactions, etc.—may be in completely different formats.
 Even when internal data is readily available, companies benefit from complementary datasets, such as news or social commentary, to fill in the blanks and achieve actionable business intelligence.

 Organisations at the forefront of applying predictive analytics will realise substantial competitive advantages.
 Efficiency will climb, and with it, the opportunity to use human resources where they have the most impact—in person-to-person interactions and in making critical decisions that require

 emotional intelligence.
-Experts believe that deep learning and predictive AI analytics will be as transformative on society as internet and cellular technology was over the past decade.
+Experts believe that deep learning (deep learning datasets) and predictive AI analytics will be as transformative on society as internet and cellular technology was over the past decade.